 reasonable.
 Another 1769 dance called The King of Denmark's Favourite from Thompson's Twenty Four Country Dances for the Year 1769 includes the instruction

-At some point over the following 30 years the use of the term
+At some point over the decades the prevailing use of the term

 This makes things difficult for an interpreter of historic dance - we

 It's likely that there were further allemande variations in use for country dancing.
 I've encountered two dances in Thompson's Twenty Four Country Dances for the Year 1787 that use the term Allemande in additional ways; a dance called The Royal Grove includes the instruction

 The Waltz entered English Ballrooms from the start of the 19th century (though country dances were danced in triple time well before that date).
 This dance